Dathasai1234/Personal-Notes/Networking/VPN's/VPN gateway.md

 - [authentication process](https://www.goodaccess.com/blog/vpn-gateway-everything-you-need-to-know#:~:text=When%20a%20user,for%20better%20security.)

 ---
-# Requirements to create P2S
+# Requirements to Create P2S

 - **VPN gateway** - need to attach to the Vnet where the VM exists.
 - whenever we connect Gateway with a Vnet. **we require a *GatewaySubnet*** subnet